Have you a few welding projects at home where; Yes, you could pay someone to weld and repair them for you. But wait!

 When your welder arrives these extra accessories will get you started, if you really can’t wait to weld.

 But in no time you will want a proper welding helmet, welding wire, pliers and chipping hammer so think about those things up front and if you’re the keen type, order them at the same time as your new MIG welder.

-I have an article on the site where I carried out some extensive research on the best starter packages and welding kits if you need some advice.
+You’ll find an article on the site with extensive research on the best starter packages and welding kits if you need some advice.

-12. Lightweight and Portable MIG Welder versus Its so Heavy I Need a Cart
+12. Lightweight And Portable MIG Welder Versus It’s So Heavy You Need A Cart

 A lightweight more portable MIG welder is certainly more convenient to use.
 And in certain situations an advantage.